10 Effective Ways to Discipline Kids against Swearing

 In case swearing turns into a serious issue, it may help to create a strict household rule about it.
 Make sure there is no relaxation in implementing and following the rule.
 You may need to issue constant reminders and warnings to drive home the point.

-4. Model Right Behaviour
+4. Model Right Behavior

 Avoid bad language in front of your kids.
-If they hear you use swear-words, they may probably think it is all right to do so too.
+If they hear you use swear words, they may probably think it is all right to do so, too.
 In case you do slip and swear, offer an apology right away.
 Doing so will help set the right example for your kid.

 5. Consider Your Kid’s Age